Articles

 Getting the financial arrangements right at first instance can save a lot of cost and emotional stress, avoiding untimely refinance arrangements at a later date.
 Working with both a reputable mortgage broker, guided as to appropriate criteria by a trusted and experienced financial planner should ensure a pleasant foray into the property ownership market.

-An important aspect of property investment is the way in which the acquisition is funded: our article Investment Tax Effectiveness should be reviewed in this context.
+An important aspect of property investment is the way in which the acquisition is funded.
+We commend our article Investment Tax Effectiveness should be reviewed in this context.

-[This post was originally published in June 2012: it has been updated, refreshed and re-published, most recently in March 2023.]
+(This post was originally published by us in June 2012.
+It has been occasionally updated/ refreshed, most recently in January 2025.)